developerruhul/frontend-checklist/README.md

 Based on the article [modern frontend developer in 2019](https://medium.com/tech-tajawal/modern-frontend-developer-in-2018-4c2072fa2b9c) by brother [@kamranahmedse](https://twitter.com/kamranahmedse).

-I created this checklist for myself and I will be going through each of these topics till the end inshallah.
+I created this checklist for myself and I will be completing this checklist inshallah.
 So follow me or suggest me something on [Twitter👉](https://twitter.com/ruhulwebdev)

 ## Usage